Ground Flaxseed vs Flaxseed Oil – Which is Healthier?

 Flaxseed Oil or Flaxseed Meal?

-In summarizing flaxseed oil vs the ground seeds, the oil is a more concentrated form of omega-3 fats and likely vitamin E as well.
+In summarizing flaxseed oil vs flax seeds, the oil is a more concentrated form of omega-3 fats and likely vitamin E as well.
 The ground seeds, on the other hand, while not as high in omega-3, do have the health benefits of lignans, soluble and insoluble fiber and a variety of vitamins and minerals.

 If you felt you were lacking in omega-3 fatty acids (and a great many of us are) then the oil would be a good choice.
 However, if you’re looking for a broader range of health benefits while still having a significant source of omega-3, then fresh flaxseed meal could be a beneficial addition to your diet.